DanMorriss/highlights/README.md

 ## UX

-I followed the five planes of Website Design in the creation of this project.
+The five planes of Website Design were followed in the creation of this project.

 ### 1. Strategy